-People often say that we should not judge a book by its cover but unfortunately, that’s what the human mind is designed to do.
-The human mind tends to make as many decisions as it can based on minimal information.
+People say you shouldn’t judge a book by its cover.
+Yet, that’s exactly what the human mind does over and over.
+It also manifests in interview body language.
+The human mind tends to make as many decisions as it can be based on minimal information.
 This happens in almost all human interactions including a job interview.

-In a job interview, the goal of the interviewer is to not only assess your skills and qualifications but also to decode your personality and attitude.
+In a job interview, the goal of the interviewer is to not only assess your skills and qualifications but also to decode your personality, body language and attitude.
 So an interviewer’s mind is scanning you for clues from the very moment you enter the room.
-Your body language and other non-verbal signals will undoubtedly create an impression in the interviewer’s mind that can influence their decision to hire you or not.
+Your body language and other non-verbal signals will undoubtedly create an impression in the interviewer’s mind.
+This can influence their decision to select you.

 Sitting in the chair

 Avoid body language gestures that close you up such as crossing the arms and legs.
-Avoid erecting a barrier between you and the interviewer by placing a mug, book, laptop, etc. on the table between you and the interviewer.
+Avoid erecting a barrier between you and the interviewer.
+It’s usually done by placing a mug, book, laptop, etc. on the table between you and the interviewer.

-Scratching your face, neck and head should also be avoided because they usually send negative signals.
+Also, avoid scratching your face, neck and head because these send negative signals.
 Do it only if have an itch that you badly want to get rid of.
-Try using the steeple gesture of the hands when you’re talking to give the impression that you’re confident and know what you’re talking about.
+Try using the steeple gesture of the hands when you’re talking.
+It gives the impression that you’re confident and know what you’re talking about.

 When it comes to eye contact, the more the better.
 Aim for maintaining eye contact 70% of the time.
-You don’t want to continuously stare into the eyes of your interviewer as this makes people feel uncomfortable and you don’t want to shift your eyes away as soon as you make eye contact because this makes feel people unimportant.
+You don’t want to continuously stare into the eyes of your interviewer.
+It makes people feel uncomfortable and you don’t want to shift your eyes away as soon as you make eye contact.
+It makes feel people feel unimportant.
 Find that balance by holding eye contact for some time and then shifting your eyes away and then back again.
 This makes the other person feel that you’re comfortable talking to them and are talking naturally without any pressure to gain their approval or a fear of rejection.

 For example, if you notice that your interviewer has clasped their hands, you can copy this gesture by first bringing your hands together so that they’re barely touching each other.
 Then you can start clasping them partially and after some time, fully.
 You don’t have to copy each and every gesture of your interviewer.
 Focus on the gesture that they’ve made for a while.
 When they undo the gesture, you undo it too but again, slowly, so as not to make it apparent.